 He is happy to accept instructions in any Chancery matter, although he has a particular interest in and experience of cases involving wills, probate and estate administration, trusts, real property and related professional negligence.
 In addition, he has acted in a number of cases for local authorities (including several homelessness appeals and HMO prosecutions) and in general commercial matters.

 In addition to the County Court, High Court, Court of Appeal and House of Lords, he has appeared before a wide range of tribunals, including the Privy Council, the Principal and District Probate Registries, the Adjudicator to HM Land Registry, the LVT/RPT, the Magistrates Court and the Crown Court.
-He is also an external member of the Northern Irish Bar and has appeared before the Northern Irish High Court.
+He has also been called to the Northern Irish Bar and has appeared before the Northern Irish High Court.

 As well as court work, Nathan undertakes a large amount of advisory work and is happy to advise in writing, in conference and by telephone.
 He also appears regularly as counsel in mediations and a considerable amount of his private client work is successfully settled in mediation.